Skip to content

 The Power of Advanced Filters

 Let’s get practical.
 Say you need to find a “Growth Marketing Manager” in the Denver area.
-But not just any manager—you need someone at a SaaS company with 50-200 employees who started their current role less than a year ago.
+But not just any manager.
+You need someone at a SaaS company with 50-200 employees who started their current role less than a year ago.

 With a free account, that search is a non-starter.
 With Sales Navigator or Recruiter, you can build that list in under a minute.